-What to Wear in Svalbard – An Illustrated Guide
+Svalbard Clothing: What to Wear in Spitsbergen

-Anyway.
-Snow, or no snow, it’s cold in Svalbard.
+I’m Australian, so my winter wardrobe is rather limited.
 I ended up borrowing a lot of clothes to see me through my few days there.
 As I was about to move back to Australia, I didn’t see the point in investing in a proper winter coat, particularly not when a friend was happy and willing to lend one to me.

 You’re standing in your undies/pants, trying to figure out what the hell you’ll need to put on to stay dry and cool.